 - Interrupted fern – Osmunda claytoniana does best with some protection from the midday sun.
 Full morning sun seems to be the best choice for this fern.

 - Royal fern – Osmunda regalis is the most moisture loving of the three species within this genus.
 These ferns naturally grow in running streams.
 This type of fern also provides interesting color as the new growth in the springtime is an attractive shade of bronze.
 Royal fern prefers full afternoon sun.

 These are not easily spreading ferns, so they make good individual specimen plants or are planted in clumps.

 These three species of ferns grow to a height of about 3’ feet tall.
 All are winter hardy down to USDA hardiness zone 3.

-Within the Athyrium genus you will find the Lady fern (A. felix-femina).
+Within the Athyrium genus, you will find the Lady fern (Athyrium filix-femina).
 This was one of the most popular ferns during the Victorian era, and there are many different cultivars.